brooklynrail/brooklynrail-platform/content/events/2022/09/wolfgang-tillmans-to-look-without-fear.md

 ---
 title: "Wolfgang Tillmans: To look without fear "
-deck: Featuring Tillmans and McKenzie Wark
+deck: Featuring Tillmans and McKenzie Wark, with Isis Awad
 summary: Photographer Wolfgang Tillmans joins Rail contributor McKenzie Wark for a conversation.
 We conclude with a poetry reading by Isis Awad.
 people: